run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/change/configuration/generate-reports-charts-panel-change.md

 4. Set the filters as needed and click on “Create”;

-5. It’ll be presented the chart of request for change by SLA, according to the filters selected;
+5. It’ll be presented the chart of changes by SLA, according to the filters selected;

-Generate report of request for change by risk
+Generate report of change by risk
 -------------------------------------------------

-This report offers to users the possibility of verifying, in charts, the requests for change by risk that it offers to the business.
+This report offers to users the possibility of verifying, in charts, the changes by risk that it offers to the business.

 1. Access the functionality through the main menu Reports \> Incident/Request Management \> Charts and Reports (Panel);